 Second: A simple model for inter-party incidents suggests that the rate of inter-party incidents may grow like the density of parties squared and that the inter-party incident rate is proportional to avalanche size.
 As a rule-of-thumb, inter-party incidents have happened when there was more than one party per twenty avalanche-areas.
+See definitions below.

-A possibly-inter-party incident in December 2015 drew me deep into this subject.
+A possible inter-party incident in December 2015 drew me deep into this subject.
 As the number of people entering the winter backcountry of the Cascades continues to grow, I wondered how the rate of inter-party incidents might grow.
 That exploration led to a paper: Inter-Party Avalanche Incidents May Increase Quadratically With Party Density.
 The paper is written for you – this article is the movie-trailer to pique your interest in reading the real thing.

 A model: